joshiGaurav-2712/My-Temperature-Converter-Website/readme.md

 Features:
 Convert temperatures from Celsius to Fahrenheit to Kelvin and vice versa.
 Stylish and user-friendly interface.
 Responsive design for desktop and mobile devices.
-How to Use Enter the temperature in Celsius, Kelvin or Fahrenheit in the provided input field.
+How to Use: Enter the temperature in Celsius, Kelvin or Fahrenheit in the provided input field.
 The converted temperature in Celsius, Kelvin & Fahrenheit will be displayed.
 Enjoy using the Temperature Converter!

 Installation: